 Your cat isn't that far removed from their wild roots.
 They feel an instinctive urge to stake their claim by leaving their scent.
 While most territory marking is done through innocent rubbing or scratching, issues with urinating can also arise.

-But fear not — you can teach your cat to stop using urine to mark their territory.
+But don't worry, you can teach your cat to stop using urine to mark their territory!

 The importance of scent

 Scent is the primary way that cats communicate.
 For example, when one cat comes home from the vet, the other cats in the household may treat them like a stranger at first, based on their smell.
 They'll have to get a good sniffing before they're part of the family again.